 Any trip to the Financial District should include a visit to the Chicago Board of Trade lobby.
 Few other spaces can match its stunning streamlined luster.
 Gleaming marble piers, gilded bronze detail work, and an enormous wraparound light fixture transport you right back to 1930.
 Such glamour makes one want to wear a fedora and a snappy suit upon entering.

-The symbolism hidden in the lobby is one of the highlights of our Architecture of Money and Power Financial District Walking Tour, so I don’t want to spoil too much.
+The symbolism hidden in the lobby is one of the highlights of our custom tours that visit the building , so I don’t want to spoil too much.
 I simply love that the food court in the basement is named Cellar’s Market.
 As a connoisseur of dad humor, that name is a masterpiece.